mvysny/vaadin-loom/README.md

 This is not even alpha quality.
 If it works, it works just by a random coincidence.
 I'm just hacking deep into virtual threads, without really knowing what I'm really doing.
 Prototype quality.

+This is obviously bloody dark magic.

 # Documentation

 Please see the [Vaadin Boot](https://github.com/mvysny/vaadin-boot#preparing-environment) documentation on how you run, develop and package this Vaadin-Boot-based app.

+## Main idea

+The main idea is to configure JVM to somehow make virtual threads mount to the Vaadin UI threads and run from there.
+Of course there's no special UI thread per se, there are only threads currently holding the Vaadin session lock.
+To run a `Runnable` in Vaadin UI 'thread' you call `UI.access()`.

+Project Loom allows us to run code in a virtual thread.
+Virtual thread runs the code as a series of continuations, each continuation running a piece of code until it blocks.
+Continuation is ultimately a `Runnable`.

+We'll run Continuation `Runnables` via `UI.access()`.

+I repeat.
+This is obviously bloody dark magic.